 A preliminary reconstruction of the hydrogeological asset of the Lomellina plain was performed through the analysis of the stratigraphic data from 102 municipal wells.
 On this basis, a shallow phreatic aquifer, reaching depths of about 50-60 m from the surface, and two groups of aquifers containing confined groundwater, were distinguished.
 All data were georeferenced and integrated in a GIS database.
 Subsequently, 40 wells and natural outflows were selected for the hydrochemical and isotopic characterisation.
 The selection was performed in order to cover homogeneously the studied region both in terms of extension and depth.
-Analyses included major ions, trace elements, pesticides, stable isotopes of the water molecule, C and C of dissolved inorganic carbon.
-Shallow waters containing high levels of nitrates were considered for the isotopic analysis of N and O of NO3-.
+Analyses included major ions, trace elements, pesticides, stable isotopes of the water molecule, 13C and 14C of dissolved inorganic carbon.
+Shallow waters containing high levels of nitrates were considered for the isotopic analysis of 15N and 18O of NO3-.

 Hydrochemical analyses defined the hydochemical facies as calcium-bicarbonate.
 Groundwaters generally show a decreasing conductivity and mineralisation with depth.
 The phreatic aquifer displays evidence for groundwater pollution from agricultural activities, namely high nitrate, sulphate and chloride contents and, locally, detectable levels of pesticides.
 Deep confined aquifers contain groundwater of excellent quality standards.
+Activity diagrams clearly allow the distinction between the phreatic aquifer and the confined aquifers, which display a higher degree of interaction with the aquifer matrix.